Researchers' work questioned after errors discovered in Kumamoto quake data | The Japan Times

 The research centers on the magnitude 7.3 jolt on April 16, 2016, that followed another powerful temblor around 28 hours earlier.
 Both quakes registered a maximum 7 on the Japanese seismic intensity scale in hardest-hit Mashiki, making it the first case in which the same location had the highest reading twice, according to the Meteorological Agency.

-There is no indication that the data in question affected government reports on the quake or related polices, according to a division studying quake and disaster mitigation under the science ministry.
+There is no indication that the data in question affected government reports on the quake or related policies, according to a division studying quake and disaster mitigation under the science ministry.

 The team had announced the quake was measured as having an intensity of 6.9 on the Japanese scale at an observation point south of the Mashiki town office, which was notably stronger than nearby spots.
 The figure was based on data measured by a seismometer temporarily installed April 15 following the first quake.